TippyTurtle/GeoNamePhotos/README.md

   - curl
   - jq

 Before running on a large set of files, I highly recommend running <A hRef="https://rdfind.pauldreik.se/" target="_blank">rdfind</A> to remove duplicates.
 It is a byte-for-byte comparison, so it won't find and remove images that look similar.
-By default rdfind won't remove duplicates, you need `rdfind -deleteduplicates true .` to actully (permenantly) delete dumplicates.
+By default rdfind won't remove duplicates, you need:

+`rdfind -deleteduplicates true .` ...to actully (permenantly) delete dumplicates.

-rdfind prioritizes the order of the paths you include, deleting the lowest priority duplicates, like `rdfind -deleteduplicates true /Most/Important/Path/ /Less/Important/ /VeryLeastImportant/ .`
+rdfind prioritizes the order of the paths you include, deleting the lowest priority duplicates, like:

+`rdfind -deleteduplicates true /Most/Important/Path/ /Less/Important/ /VeryLeastImportant/ .`

-rdfind looks for duplicates across all file types...not just jpg.
+rdfind looks for duplicates across all file types...not just jpg or mpg.

   **Filename Output:**
 ```